fpdf-easytable/simple_unit_test/README.md

+# Simple Unit Test

+Simple Unit Test is a php class to test php code.
+The test Why over http?
+It is highly probably you are developing a web application, therefore server configuration is a criteria to be considered.

+More than attempt to be an exhaustive unit test, Simple Unit Test is a proof of the concept.
+The concept that testing should be simple, straight forward and automatic.

-# simple_unit_test
+# Introduction

-Imagine you have written a program that does a simple calculation, say, computeing the area of a hexagon.
+Imagine you have written a program that does a simple calculation, that calculates the area of a hexagon.
 You run it and it gives you the area -34.56. you just know that that's wrong.
 Why?
 Because no shape has a negative area.
 So, you fix that bug (whatever it was) and get 51.452673.
 Is that right?
 That's harder to say because we don't usually keep the